drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B2/WCP.md

 - Provision of way-finding signage to public transport facilities and amenities for cyclists; and
 - Provision of barrier-free access and routes for children, elderly and the mobility challenged groups.

-The detailed guidelines on WCP and submission requirements are summarised in LTA’s Code of Practice [“Street Work Proposals Relating to Development Works”](https://www.lta.gov.sg/content/ltaweb/en/industry-matters/development-and-building-and-construction-and-utility-works/street-proposals.html).
+The detailed guidelines on WCP and submission requirements are summarised in LTA's Code of Practice ["Street Work Proposals Relating to Development Works"](https://www.lta.gov.sg/content/ltaweb/en/industry-matters/development-and-building-and-construction-and-utility-works/street-proposals.html).

-To provide assistance on developing active mobility-related infrastructure in a holistic manner, a Walking & Cycling Design Guide has been produced as a supplement to the respective agencies’ prevailing COPs, engineering and development standards.
+To provide assistance on developing active mobility-related infrastructure in a holistic manner, a Walking & Cycling Design Guide has been produced as a supplement to the respective agencies' prevailing COPs, engineering and development standards.
 The Guide can be downloaded [here](https://www.lta.gov.sg/content/ltaweb/en/walk-cycle-ride/WCP.html).